Understanding Form I-9: A Guide for Employers and Employees

 Can an employer ask employees for specific documents for Form I-9?

 No, employers must let employees choose from the list of acceptable documents provided on Form I-9.
-Discriminating based on the type of document an employee presents is prohibited.
+In addtion, Discriminating based on the type of document an employee presents is prohibited.

 Can Form I-9 be completed in languages other than English?